mdvorak/angular-data-router/README.md

 [AngularJS](https://angularjs.org/) routing engine that drive views by media types.
 It loads data itself, and by response `Content-Type` header it displays configured view.
 From there, its very similar to original angular router.

+The aim of this framework is to allow building of RESTful clients using angular, following [HATEOAS](http://en.wikipedia.org/wiki/HATEOAS) principle.

 See also [API Documentation](https://mdvorak.github.io/angular-data-router#/api/mdvorakDataRouter).

 Installation